Ways to heal and thrive

 If it’s not a safe environment, ecosystem, etc., add an agency statement:

 “This place feels unsafe, and my body knows it.
 I am not trapped.
-I am taking steps to leave or heal this ecosytem.
-I am moving toward safety.”
+I am taking steps to leave.
+I am moving toward safety.
+And/or I am taking steps for enviornmental and personal recovery.”

-Bring to mind something painful (climate grief, collapse, isolation).
+Bring to mind something painful, such as climate grief, species loss, collapse, or isolation.
 Notice where it lands in your body.

 Stand or sit and shake out your arms, legs, spine.
-Let your body tremble.
+Let your body tremble if need be.

 Do compressions on your body, squeeze arms, legs, feet, hands, etc.